AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/Elasticsearch instances/Manage clusters/DescribeInstance.md

 # DescribeInstance

-You can call this operation to query detailed information about a specified Elasticsearch instance.
+Call DescribeInstance to query detailed information about a specified Elasticsearch instance.

 ## Debugging